 Browsers do take measures to ensure your safety and privacy, but some perform better than others.

 Here is a review of the top five most secure and private browsers in 2019.

 Iridium Browser is an extension of the Chromium project.
 Both, Google Chrome and Iridium are based on Chromium.
 The key difference between the extensions is that Iridium is modified particularly to help you with privacy.
 Iridium is also backed by the open source business alliance OSBA, which has 190 members.

 Automatic transmission, partial queries, keywords and metrics to the core services are prevented by default.
 User approval is required for these to work.

-Deliverables and logs of all changes and updates are available to view as a git repository.
+Deliverables, builds, updates and logs of all changes are available to view as a git repository.
 This provides transparency about all changes and updates made in the code.